moshee/gas/README.md

 - Tests, tests, tests!
 - More useful subcommands (currently only `makeuser` for creating users)
 - User authorization in addition to authentication
-- Signal handling (like `SIGHUP` for re-parsing and reloading templates)
 - SSL
 - Markdown
 - More tests
 - Documentation (for myself more than anyone else)
+- Analytics (referer, reverse DNS, location, and the like - no tracking cookies because that's lame)
 - I'll think of more later